-5 Ways to Keep an Eye on Your Senior’s In-Home Caregiver
+5 Ways to Keep an Eye on an In-Home Caregiver

-When you hire an in-home caregiver to help care for your older adult, it’s natural to worry.
+When you hire an in-home caregiver to help care for your loved one, it’s natural to worry.

 You want to know that they’re being treated with kindness and that all their needs are met.

-To help you find out how things are going, we share 5 simple ways to discreetly check on their hired caregiver.
+To help you stay informed, we share five simple ways to discreetly check in with your hired caregiver.

-When you know the caregiver is getting along well with your older adult and is keeping them healthy and safe, you’ll have greater peace of mind.
+When you know the caregiver is getting along well with your aging loved one and is keeping them healthy and safe, you’ll have greater peace of mind.

-These 5 ways to check on your older adult’s in-home caregiver are simple, practical, and help reduce caregiver guilt and stress.
+These five ways to check on your older adult’s in-home caregiver are simple, practical, and help reduce caregiver guilt and stress.

 1. Stay in touch by unexpectedly dropping in or calling

-The simplest way to check up on your older adult’s in-home caregiver is to drop by unannounced for brief visits.
+The simplest way to check up on your older adults’ in-home caregivers is to drop by unannounced for brief visits.

 It’s wise to make this a habit, not just do it in the first few weeks after they were hired.
-That sends the message that you’re continuing to keep a close eye on your older adult’s care.
+That sends the message that you’re continuing to closely monitor your older adult’s care.

 While you’re there, look for signs that tell you how they’ve been spending their time.